When should I arrive for Commencement Weekend?

-Professional photographers, hired by the college, will take photos of graduates inside Old West, and as they receive their diplomas from the president of the college.
-US Candids, of Allentown, Pa ., will make these photos available on its website within two to three days of the event.
+Professional photographers hired by the college will take photos of graduates inside Old West and as they receive their diplomas from the president of the college.
+US Candids, of Allentown, Pennsylvania, will make these photos available on its website within two to three days of the event.
 You may also register in advance of the ceremony to receive a direct link to your graduate’s photos.
 If you have any questions, you can contact the company by calling 844-922-6343 or via email.

 A designated photo area will be set up along the ceremonial platform for families who wish to take additional photos.
 The graduates will accept their degrees in alphabetical order, and college personnel will be stationed adjacent to the photo platform to help determine when a family member of a given graduate may enter the photo area.
 To ensure that all families have access to the photo platform, only one family member per graduate will be permitted in the photo area.
 Once the graduate descends from the platform, we ask that the family member quickly exit the platform and return to his or her seat.

 Please note that this area is for photography only.
 No videos will be permitted to be filmed from the photo area, due to time constraints.
 A video of the ceremony will be available for viewing on the Commencement website.

 Where are the restrooms located?

 Restrooms are available in the Stern Center, Althouse, Bosler Hall and the Holland Union Building.

 Commencement typically runs two to two-and-a-half hours, from 10 a.m. to 12:30 p.m.

 When will my graduate receive the actual diploma?